-- A Biodiversity Gain Plan in the format of the government's template. - Final versions of the already agreed draft BNG documents submitted (with offsite tabs of the metric completed where relevant). - Proof of purchase of any purchased offsite units. - Proof of purchase of any purchased statutory credits.
+- A Biodiversity Gain Plan in the format of the government's template. - Final versions of the already agreed draft BNG documents submitted (with off-site tabs of the metric completed where relevant). - Proof of purchase of any statutory credits (if relevant).